int19h/jbomohi/dict/tubrkulosi/comments.md

 categorizer, implying that "kulosi" is some sort of sibling ({tunba}).
 On the other hand, the word is essentially instantly recognizable to me.

+## 2014-02-12T03:54:59Z — Wuzzy (comment 956, on definition 52752, in reply to 954)

+Re: Potential Slight Issue

+krtisfranks wrote:
+> My only concern is that someone may interpret "tub-" to be the
+> categorizer, implying that "kulosi" is some sort of sibling ({tunba}).
+Good point!
+For this reason, I created {bilmrtuberkulosi}.